 Another year passes, another YA sci-fi saga comes to an end.
 Almost four years after the release of The Maze Runner, the third film in the saga, The Maze Runner: Death Cure, is hitting theaters and concluding the dystopian action franchise.
-Death Cure is the last Maze Runner movie, but fans of the original trilogy and the book series it was adapted from shouldn't be too upset, as there's still hope that more Maze Runner stories could be told on screen, in one form or another.
+But while Death Cure is the last Maze Runner movie, fans of the original trilogy and the book series it was adapted from shouldn't be too upset, as there's still hope that more Maze Runner stories could be told onscreen, in one form or another.

-In Death Cure, fans of the Maze Runenr franchise will get to see what happens to original crew from the glades, Thomas, Newt, Minho, and Teresa.
-The movie, like the book it's based on, gives each character a satisfying ending, and, for the most part, completing their stories.
-Slight spoiler alert: the last scene of Death Cure does hint that Thomas' story might not be as over as we thought.
+In Death Cure, fans of the Maze Runner franchise will get to see what happens to the original crew from the glades, Thomas, Newt, Minho, and Teresa.
+The movie, like the book it's based on, gives each character a satisfying ending, (light spoilers ahead), though Death Cure's last scene does hint that Thomas' story might not be as over as we thought.
 His savior complex is still just as alive as ever, and it's clear that, should the studio and creative minds behind the project deem the Maze Runner franchise worthy of more films, there's plenty of story left to be told.

 That said, actor Dylan O'Brien, who starred as Thomas for three films and was severely injured on the set of Death Cure, has made it pretty clear that this is where his Maze Runner journey ends.
 "It means a lot to me to be able to finish the film and finish the trilogy," O'Brien said in an interview with USA Today.
 Note the use of the word "finish."